JDLillyPad/Secure-Raspberry-Pi/README.md

 ## Objective

-The Secure Raspberry Pi project aimed to setup a Raspberry Pi 5 and to harden it, in the process we will learn Linux fundamentals, system hardening, authentication, and service management.
+The Secure Raspberry Pi project aimed to setup a Raspberry Pi 5 and to harden it, in the process we will learn Linux adn some Windows fundamentals, system hardening, authentication, and service management.
 Next we can use the Raspberry Pi to do network discovery and scanning with nmap, arp-scan, and netdiscover to map a home network.
 We can automate these tasks by running a simple script.

 ### Skills Learned